the-raspberry-pi-guy/Bike-Rental-System-Edi-CW/README.md

 Code for implementation of a Scotland-wide Bike Rental System for the Inf2C Software Engineering 2nd year course at The University of Edinburgh

 ## List of things to do next
-- Matt to implement last DateRange test and fix the backwards overlap
+- Matt to implement last DateRange test and fix the backwards overlap :white_check_mark:
-- Matt to test Harry's pricing code
+- Matt to test Harry's pricing code :white_check_mark:
 - Harry to implement Book Quotes

 ### - Start working on bookQuotes - need to generate Bookings - come back for Discord